eggheadio/eggheadio-course-notes/scale-react-development-with-nx/README.md

 Nx is a tool that aims to solve these problems for you, whether you're working solo on a small full-stack app or on a dev team of thousands.

 It's not just an opinionated folder structure.
-When you create an app with Nx, it generates unit and e2e test setups as well as preparing bundling and code-splitting with Webpack, and stubbing out common features like routing.
+When you create an app with Nx, it generates unit and e2e test setups as well as preparing bundling and code-splitting with WebPack, and stubbing out common features like routing.

 One of the coolest features of Nx is its Dependency Graph.
 The graph can visually show you the relationship between the parts of your application, and is optimized to ensure that compiling, testing, and linting only happens in the affected areas of your project.